-Amazon KDP is by far the largest and most popular self-publishing platform in the world.
-It is also the biggest seller of ebooks and books by a huge margin.
+Amazon KDP is by far the largest and most popular self-publishing company in the world.
+It is also the biggest seller of ebooks and books by a considerable margin.

-However, if you plan on selling books in paperback format with Amazon, you will need to understand a little about book formatting.
+If you plan to sell books in paperback with Amazon, you need to understand a bit about book formatting.

 Apple iBooks Recommended

-Apple is a clear number two in the ebook market.
-Again, you will be publishing with a very big company, so there is no personal assistance available.
+Apple Books is a clear number two in the ebook market.
+Again, you will publish with a very big company.
+There is very little personal help available.

-However, if you follow the help pages and FAQs, you should have no difficulty in publishing your ebook and making it available to Apple users.
+If you follow the help pages and FAQs, you should have no difficulty publishing your ebook.
+You can then make your book available to Apple users.
 Apple’s royalty rate is 70% of your list price.

 You can publish directly to Apple Books from the Apple Pages app, or you can use an aggregator.
 (See more about aggregators below.)

 Barnes & Noble Press Recommended

-Formerly known as Nook Press, B&N Press offers an easy way to self-publish.
+Nook Press is now B&N Press, but it still offers an easy way to self-publish.

-You should note that most of its book market is mainly in the United States, unlike Amazon and Apple which are both worldwide.
+You should note that most of its book market is in the United States.
+Amazon and Apple are both more global.

 Rakuten Kobo Recommended

-More often known as Kobo Books, it is an online publisher and retailer that also sells reading devices to its customers.
+Most authors know this company as Kobo Books.
+It is an online publisher and retailer that also sells reading devices to its customers.

-Similar to Apple, there is the choice to self-publish directly with Kobo or to use an aggregator.
+Like Apple, there is the choice to self-publish direct with Kobo, or you can use an aggregator.

-An aggregator is a publishing service that you can use to make it easy to make your ebooks available on many online ebook retailers.
+An aggregator is a self-publishing service.
+You can use one to sell your ebooks on many online ebook retailers.

-It is a simple process to self-publish your ebook, and then you can choose from a large selection of retailers, libraries, and subscription services.
+It is a simple process to self-publish your ebook with an aggregator.
+You can choose from a large selection of retailers, libraries, and subscription services.
 Some even let you have your book priced for free.

-Your royalty rate will be slightly lower than if you publish direct with retailers.
+Your royalty rate is a little lower than if you publish direct with retailers.
 It is usually 60% for ebooks above $2.99.

-But the convenience of publishing once and then automatically setting up distribution to many retailers is worth the very small reduction.
+But the ease of publishing once to set up distribution to a lot of ebook retailers is worth the small reduction.

 Draft2Digital (D2D) offers a very similar service to Smashwords and is one of the most reliable self-publishing services you can use.
 Again, its customer service is outstanding.